percona/everest-doc/docs/reference/known_limitations.md

     If you have created two schedules using backup storage `bucket-1` and `bucket-2`, and an on-demand backup using backup storage `bucket-3`, you can only utilize one of these three backup storages to create the next on-demand backup or a schedule.

+### PSMDB backup failures

+There maybe instances when your MongoDB backups may encounter unexpected failures.

+Let's check the reason for these failures by running the following command:

+    kubectl get psmdb-backup <BACKUP_NAME> -n <YOUR_NAMESPACE> -o yaml | grep error

+Here are some potential errors you could encounter:

+- `starting deadline exceeded`
+- `'couldn''t get response from all shards: convergeClusterWithTimeout: 33s:`

+#### Workarounds for PSMDB backup failures

+We have prepared a list of workarounds to ensure you don’t get stuck with your backups:
+{.power-number}

+1. No downtime: delete locks.

+    a.
+Connect to your MongoDB database.
+    b.
+Run `db.getSiblingDB("admin").pbmLock.find()` to see the list of database locks.
+If the list is empty, the scenario is not applicable.
+    c.
+If the list was not empty, run `db.pbmLock.deleteMany({})`.
+    d.
+Run another backup.
+If the backup still fails, check the next scenario.

+2. Shorter downtime: restart config server (sharded clusters only)

+    a.
+Get the list of config server pods:

+    `kubectl get po -n <YOUR_NAMESPACE> -l                  [app.kubernetes.io/component=cfg,app.kubernetes.io/instance=](http://app.kubernetes.io/component=cfg,app.kubernetes.io/instance=)<YOUR_DB_CLUSTER_NAME>`

+    b.
+For each pod name in the list, run `kubectl delete pod <POD_NAME> -n <YOUR_NAMESPACE>`
+    c.
+Wait until your database cluster is up.
+    d.
+Run another bakckup.
+If the backup still fails, check the next scenario.

+3. Longer downtime: restart the db cluster

+    a.
+On Percona Everest UI, in the database cluster actions click **Restart**
+    b.
+When the datbase cluster is up, take another backup.

 ## Scheduled backups